nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Bagheshri_Suresh_Kumar/README.md

 **Week 7** - Created 3 videos for the hands on tutorials on bias mitigation strategies.
 Created a jupyter notebook (learning content) on integration with botspeak module. https://colab.research.google.com/drive/1e6j9KkxyPtPjD1GBI7PgOeagSZP3PknJ?usp=sharing

+ **Wek 8** - Drafted the script anf Created videos for the jupyter notebook on integration with botspeak module.
+Drafted youtube descriptions. ( Topics: thical Reasoning and Technical Understanding)

 # Module 3: Bias Detection in AI Systems

 ## Overview